-The environmental control cassette is a magnetically sealed, glass enclosure that holds the plate in the instrument.
+The environmental control cassette is a magnetically sealed, glass enclosure that holds the plate or dishes in the instrument.

-Like the sample stage, the environmental control cassette also has an A1 label to indicate its top left corner.
+Like the sample stage, both the environmental control cassette and lid also have an A1 label to indicate their top left corners.

-Note: Take care not to touch the glass parts of the environmental control cassette.
+Note: Do not touch the glass parts of the environmental control cassette.